wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Life is the childhood of our immortality."
+💬 Quote of the Day: "For all life is a dream, and dreams themselves are only dreams."
 <!-- end quote -->